raml-org/raml-spec/versions/raml-10/raml-10.md

 _Object_ is a MAP or a SEQUENCE containing MAPPINGS in terms of YAML.

-_Property_ is a MAPPING in terms of YAML, the pair of key and its value.
+_Property_ is a MAPPING in terms of YAML, a key and its value pair.

-In the following example, "properties" highlighted in yellow is a _Property_ key, and the corresponding _Object_ value is highlighted in green.
+In the following example, the yellow "properties" is a _Property_ key, and the corresponding green _Object_ is the value.

 <pre style="background-color:#111;">
 <font color="yellow">properties:</font>